 The analysis so far considered a "vertical" or one-sided setting, where the supplier is not able to incentivize consumers to buy the ancillary good.
 In this section, we will show how the results above can be straightforwardly adapted to a two-sided market, where a platform (say, a payment card network) interacts with both the seller and the buyer.
-We will focus primarily on the card payment application, indicating how the predictions of our model square with recent policy experiences that made card surcharging legal, and discussing regulation.38

-The supplier is now a platform with market power.
-Its fee structure is (γ, f) , where f is the consumer fee and γ is the merchant fee (i.e., the wholesale price of the ancillary good).
-Similarly to the previous sections, the platform fee structure (γ, f) is chosen at stage 0, before the merchant (i.e., the firm) takes its pricing and acceptance decisions.
-To better fit the card payment application, we further assume that, if the consumer pays by card, the merchant obtains a non-pecuniary benefit $\beta \geq 0$ (capturing, for instance, the convenience of electronic payments for security and accounting purposes).39 which is the two-sided version of the no-missed-sale condition (1).
-Accordingly, whenever (11) is satisfied, consumers consider purchasing the good if and only if
+We will focus primarily on the card payment application, indicating how the predictions of our model square with recent policy experiences that made card surcharging legal, and discussing regulation.52 to the previous sections, the platform fee structure (γ, f) is chosen at stage 0, before the merchant (i.e., the firm) takes its pricing and acceptance decisions.
+To better fit the card payment application, we further assume that, if the consumer pays by card, the merchant obtains a nonpecuniary benefit $\beta \ge 0$ (capturing, for instance, the convenience of electronic payments for security and accounting purposes).53